docrails-tw/guides/source/zh-TW/active_support_core_extensions.md

 As the last example implies, the second argument defaults to true, as in `const_defined?`.

-For coherence with the builtin methods only relative paths are accepted.
+For coherence with the built-in methods only relative paths are accepted.
 Absolute qualified constant names like `::Math::PI` raise `NameError`.

 NOTE: Defined in `active_support/core_ext/module/qualified_const.rb`.